 1) Technical Regulations (Certificate of Conformity/Declaration of Conformity)

 Any U.S. exporter planning to enter the Russian market should check to see whether its products are included in the “Unified list of products and are subject to mandatory conformity and issuance of a Certificate of Conformity or Declaration of Conformity”.
-For the latest information, go decision (No. 146 on October 18, 2016).
+On February 20, 2020, products that contain nicotine were added to this list.
+For the more detailed information, see decision (No. 146 on October 18, 2016).
 On September 15, 2017, some amendments were made to the list.

 2) Sanitary Regulation (Certificate of State Registration)